hxegon/lazytsm/README.md

 ```

 `gitSearchDirs` will search for any directories containing a `.git` folder,
-`extraDirs` will list those folders as is.
+`extraDirs` will add those folders as is.

-`lazytsm` will get you into a tmux session in that folder, either starting a new
-one or attaching/switching to one with the same name

 ## Usage